 Everyone needs to study marketing to understand how powerful words can be.

-Good marketing can make people buy things they don’t want and do things that aren’t in their best interest.
+Good marketing can make people buy things they don’t want and do something not in their best interest.

-Everyone needs to learn how to sell to understand humor behavior as it relates to exchanging value.
-Selling is the act of trying to get someone to part with something of value, whether it be money, sex, attention, or power.
+Everyone needs to learn how to sell to understand humor behavior related to exchanging value.
+Selling is trying to get someone to part with something of value, whether it be money, sex, attention, or power.

 If you learn the mechanics of selling and marketing, you’ll recognize two things: